Ireland, Itinerary

 Explore Doolin’s Killilagh Ruins

 It was worth the early morning.
 The ruins themselves contain the actual church and several lichen-covered tombstones.
-Being there so early in the morning when everyone is still asleep is a unique experience.
-It wasn’t necessarily scary, but it had a certain haunting beauty to it.
+Being there so early in the morning when everyone was still asleep was a unique experience.
+It wasn’t scary, but it had a certain haunting beauty to it.

-The sun rising off to the east creates the perfect juxtaposition to the ruins you’re standing in.
-I stood there admiring the vistas for way longer than I intended.
+The sun rising off to the east creates the perfect contrast to the ruins.
+I stood there admiring the views for way longer than I originally intended.

 If you can’t visit at sunrise, it’s still worth checking out if you enjoy visiting old cemeteries.
 Otherwise, it probably isn’t worth taking the time to visit.
 If you do visit, be wary when walking around as the ground is soft and covered with high grass.
 It’s easy to trip over smaller tombstones or step in a hole.